gHajnal/Weather/README.md

 Requests are made using capital's name.

-API accepts these names, but is some specific cases, the response provided contains a different version for the given capital.
+API accepts these names, but in some specific cases the provided response contains a different version for the given capital.

 >Examples:
 >* Bandar Seri Begawan returns _Brunei Town_